david-04/launchpad/README.md

   - pnpm: `pnpm dlx @david-04/launchpad@latest`
   - yarn: `yarn dlx @david-04/launchpad@latest`

-When installed as a local project dependency, launchpad upgrades itself to the latest version during uplifts.
+Launchpad upgrades itself to the latest version during [uplifts](#uplifting-projects) when installed as a local project dependency.
 Globally installed versions need to be upgraded manually.

 ## Creating a new project

-Add/install `@david-04/launchpad` as a project dependency (unless using a globally installed version or running without installation) and run:
+To get started, add/install `@david-04/launchpad` as a project dependency (or use a global or temporary installation) and run:

 ```shell
 launchpad init